cynraw/Data_Structures/README.md

   - Worst Case: 𝑂(log 𝑛) O(logn), if the search continues to the last division.
 # Sorting Algorithms
 ## Selection sort
+-A variable keeps track of the index of the minimum value in the array.
+This min starts off as the first array element and whenever a new minimum is found while parsing the array, the index of the minimum var is updated.
+On reaching the end of the array, the minimum one is swapped with the first element in the array.
+Then the cycle continues this time starting at the second array element.

+## Insertion Sort